-A 403(b) retirement plan is a tax-deferred retirement savings plan available to certain employees.
-Tax-deferred means you don’t have to pay income taxes on the money you put into it, but you do have to pay taxes on the money you withdraw from your 403(b) plan.
+A 403(b) retirement plan is a tax-deferred retirement savings account available to certain employees.
+Tax-deferred means you don’t have to pay income taxes on the money you put into it, but you should expect to pay taxes on the money you withdraw later.

 - Public school employees (including those organized by Native American tribal governments)

 - Eligible employees of a religious institution

 - Ministers not employed by a 501(c)(3) organization but who function as ministers in day-to-day professional responsibilities with their employers